 There are a number of benefits available to businesses in the Enterprise Zone:

 - simplified planning, through the use of Local Development Orders

-- better site connectivity through new and improved road measures and access to both sites,
+- better site connectivity through new and improved road measures

 - access to superfast broadband